 She was Tara the White, the legendary Worldwalker and Protectress of Samarans in this world.

 Standing before Lydia, Tara smiled as beautifully as she had before.
-Her sapphire-blue eyes twinkled as though revealing a pleasant surprise.
-Her silver-white hair cascaded down her lean shoulders and back, its luster almost glowing in the brightly-lit chamber.
+Her spring-green eyes twinkled as though revealing a pleasant surprise.
+Her silver-white hair cascaded down lean shoulders and back, its luster almost glowing in the brightly-lit chamber.
 Her very presence seemed to spread the aura of a sacred spirit — an enlightened soul beyond the attainment of any flawed mortal.

 “Your… Holiness,” Lydia barely managed a whisper as her body subconsciously knelt down.